 Notes

-• If sauce is too sweet, add a little more oyster sauce.
-If sauce is too salty, add a touch of hoisin and small amount of water.
+- If the sauce is too sweet, add a little more oyster sauce.
+If the sauce is too salty, add a touch of hoisin and a small amount of water.

 Disclosure: This site contains paid advertising and affiliate links.
 In Good Flavor is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.